ormandi/Gossip-Learning-Framework/README.md

 supported by the Future and Emerging Technologies programme FP7-COSI-ICT of the European Commission through project [QLectives](http://www.qlectives.eu/) (grant no.: 231200), by the European Union and the European Social Fund through project FuturICT.hu (grant no.: TAMOP-4.2.2.C-11/1/KONV-2012-0013).
-Some related publications can be found on our personal homepages ([here](http://www.inf.u-szeged.hu/~ormandi/index.php?menu=publications) and [here](http://www.inf.u-szeged.hu/~ihegedus/publ.php)) and on [arXiv](http://arxiv.org/abs/1109.1396).
+Some related publications can be found on our personal home pages ([here](http://www.inf.u-szeged.hu/~ormandi/index.php?menu=publications) and [here](http://www.inf.u-szeged.hu/~ihegedus/publ.php)) and on [arXiv](http://arxiv.org/abs/1109.1396).